nitrowinproject/NitroWin/docs/build.md

     dotnet publish -c Release -r linux-x64
     ```

-    or if you have an arm-based cpu:
+    or if you have an arm-based CPU:

     ```cmd
     dotnet publish -c Release -r linux-arm64
     ```

-The compiled executable can be found in:
+The compiled executables can be found in:
-`bin/Release/x64/publish/NitroWin`
+`bin/Release/linux-x64/publish/`

+...or arm builds:
+`bin/Release/linux-arm64/publish/`